naah69/hugo-theme-artwhite/README.md

 ```toml
 floatting_directory_enable=true
 ```
-You can disable the article floatting directory by floatting_directory_enable.
+You can disable the article floatting directory by `floatting_directory_enable`.

 ### 4.6 Sidebar Tag
 If you want to enable it, write down your config.
 ```toml
 sidebar_tags_enable = true
 ```
-You can disable the sidebar tag by sidebar_tags_enable.
+You can disable the sidebar tag by `sidebar_tags_enable`.

 ### 4.7 Page Button
 If you want to enable it, write down your config.
 ```toml
 page_enable = true
 ```
-You can disable the page button by page_enable.
+You can disable the page button by `page_enable`.

 ## 5 Server、Compile And Deploy